 In 2003, then-Chairman Grassley promoted Adam to a position on the staff of the Senate Finance Committee.
 As a Legislative Aide and Assistant Investigator on the Committee, Adam coordinated the Committee's review of all Presidential nominations and participated in the adoption of landmark legislation, including the Working Families Tax Relief Act of 2004 and the American Jobs Creation Act of 2004.
 He was also a key member of a team that investigated abusive tax schemes and conducted oversight into the operations of various federal agencies.

 Adam graduated, summa cum laude, from the University of Northern Iowa in 1999, receiving his B.A. in Political Science.
 He received his J.D., with high distinction, from the University of Iowa in 2007.
 While at the University of Iowa, he was a member of the Iowa Law Review, 2006-2007 and the Moot Court Board, 2006-2007.

-Adam is a member of the Polk County, Iowa State and American Bar Associations and the Iowa Society of Healthcare Attorneys.
+Adam is a member of the Polk County, Iowa State and American Bar Associations, the Iowa Society of Healthcare Attorneys and the American Health Lawyers Association.
 Adam was admitted to the Iowa bar in 2008.